Playa del Carmen

 In pre-Hispanic times Playa del Carmen was called Xaman Há (“Water of the North”) and was a starting point for the Mayans on their pilgrimage to the Ixchel sanctuary in Cozumel.

-During the sixteenth century the Spanish invaded and conquered most of the Mayan sites.
+During the sixteenth century, the Spanish invaded and conquered most of the Mayan sites.
 However, unlike many others, Playa del Carmen never became a Spanish settlement.

-With the arrival of the Spaniards in Mexico, it is recorded that Francisco de Montejo was the one who conquered this region in 1526, founding the town of Salamanca where Xel-Ha is currently located.
 Also, a year later, a lieutenant of Montejo, Alonso Dávila, established his camp in Xaman-Ha, which he described as a fishing village.
 Despite these events, this area remained very little inhabited during the entire period of the colony.

 The founding of Playa del Carmen was due to a colonizing chicle company on the eastern coast of Yucatan, which in 1908 obtained from the government of Porfirio Diaz the concession to explore forest resources.
-This is when a community of fishermen, coconut producers and the chewing gum tree was located there.

-Until the mid-1980s, Playa del Carmen was a small town with less than 1,500 inhabitants, although in the last two decades it has changed markedly with the growth of tourism.
+Until the mid-1980s, Playa del Carmen was a small town with less than 1,500 inhabitants, although in the last two decades, it has changed markedly with the growth of tourism.

 Tourism to Playa del Carmen began with the passenger ferry service to Cozumel, an island across the Cozumel Channel and a world-famous scuba diving destination.